Skip to main content

 Generally available units

-A generally available unit is a unit which is offered to students across all departments of the University and may be taken in addition to the requirements of a specific programme.
+A generally available unit is a unit which is offered to students across all departments of the University and may be taken in addition to the requirements of a specific course (see the Extra Units) or may be taken as part of their degree if listed in the course catalogue.

 L